It’s not just orange cheese and Gary Lineker you know! Leicester is a compact

 dance nights throughout the week including a hard house night and feature regular guest DJ's.

-If you just stroll fifty meters round the corner from Bossa you'll find the flamboyant ‘Dolly’
+If you just stroll a few meters round the corner you'll find the flamboyant ‘Dolly’

 Dover Castle, reputed - by locals at least - to be the oldest gay pub in the kingdom.